It can be a bit of a mind-shift when it comes to learning how to store homemade dog treats, rather than commercial store-bought treats.

-Frozen dog treat recipes are also a great way to make sure you always have some tasty goodies on hand, and because they're made specifically to be kept in the freezer they stay edible for an extended period of time.
+Making frozen dog treats or dehydrated dog treats is a great way to make sure you always have some tasty goodies on hand, because they stay fresh for extended periods of time.

 This is the last, and least important factor when it comes to how you store your homemade dog treats, but it can still play a role.
 So can seasonally changing temperatures.